sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Sustained**]

 Effect: While sustained, your movement makes no sound, including jumping, climbing, and sprinting.
-You also fall at a rate of 10 meters per turn and take no damage from falling.
+You also fall at a rate of 10 meters per turn (at the start of each of your turns) and take no damage from falling.
 If you have a flying speed greater than 10 meters, it is reduced to 10 meters.

+### Feather Step Gu
+*Rank 1 Celerity*

+Cost: 2 portions

+Range: Self

+Health: 8

+Food: <!-- TODO ->

+Keywords: [**Sustained**]

+Effect: While sustained, your movement makes no sound.

 ### Hurricane Gu
 *Rank 3 Manifestation*